druid-io/druid-io.github.io/druid-powered.md

 Druid is used to power dynamic analytics and charting in Archive-It Reports.
 Reports help Archive-It partners understand what content they captured, why some content did not get captured, and assists with quality assurance and crawl scoping to ensure they are building the highest quality collections.

+## Atomx

+Atomx is a new media exchange that connects networks, DSPs, SSPs, and other parties.
+Atomx uses Druid for it's advanced realtime reporting system.
+Using the Google Cloud modifications Atomx contributed to Druid, it can easily scale Druid with the fast growing platform.

 ## Cisco

 Cisco uses Druid to power a real-time analytics platform for network flow data.